bradbell/xrst/sphinx/test_out/run_xrst.rst

 .. index:: spelling

-.. _run_xrst@command_line_arguments@spelling:
+.. _run_xrst@sphinx_dir@spelling:

 spelling
 ========
-The command line argument *spelling* is the name of a file, relative to the *sphinx_dir* directory.
+The file *sphinx_dir* ``/spelling`` can be create by the user.
-This file contains a list of words that the spell checker will consider correct for all sections (it can be an empty file).
+If it exists, it contains a list of words that the spell checker will consider correct for all sections.
 A line that begins with :code:`#` is a comment (not included in the list).
 The words are one per line and leading and trailing white space in a word are ignored.